openstack/charm-guide/doc/source/openstack-on-lxd.rst

     sudo lxd init

-Ensure that you leave a range of IP addresses free to use for floating IP's for OpenStack instances; For reference the author used:
+The referenced config.yaml uses an apt proxy to improve installation performance.
+The network that you create during the lxd init procedure should accomodate that address.
+Also ensure that you leave a range of IP addresses free to use for floating IP addresses for OpenStack instances; The following are the values which are used in this example procedure:

     Network and IP: 10.0.8.1/24
     DHCP range: 10.0.8.2 -> 10.0.8.200